 How much of H+H International's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, H+H International reported that DKK 108.00 million of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 62% of the company's total CAPEX.
 Of this amount, DKK 35.00 million (20% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 42% of H+H International's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 42% of H+H International's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of H+H International's eligible CAPEX is aligned with the EU Taxonomy?